laaumartin/Chaos_Theory/README.md

 - **SEIR-bifurcation.py** — Bifurcation diagrams for the seasonally forced SEIR model for four parameter configurations (Figures 4.1-4.5).
 To generate the diagram for a different case, change the parameters at the top of the script.
 - **SEIR-MLE.py** — Maximal Lyapunov exponent for the forced SEIR model for four parameter configurations (Figures 4.6-4.9).
 To generate the figure for a different case, change the parameters at the top of the script.
 - **SEIR-phase-portrait.py** — Phase portrait and time series for Case 2 of the forced SEIR model, for four values of the forcing amplitude epsilon (Figures 4.10-4.13).
 To generate the figure for a different epsilon, change the parameter at the top of the script.
+- **SEIR-numerical-analysis.py** — Numerical convergence test for the forced SEIR model at epsilon = 0.19, evaluating the effect of strict absolute tolerances (atol) on long-term integration accuracy.
+- **SEIR-repetition.py** — Temporal repetition analysis computing the maximum absolute error between I(t) and I(t - 2 years).
+Used to empirically distinguish bistability from deterministic chaos.

 ## Requirements